 Key Insight: When it comes to carbs in your diet, you can do your body a lot of good – in the right amounts.
 It is all about balance, variety, and ensuring that you know what you are doing.

-The bad thing about “bad carbs” is that they absorb really fast, and they make your body work harder.
+Typically, the bad thing about “bad carbs” is that they absorb really fast, and they make your body work harder.
 This leaves us with a good clue about what we might end up doing with “good carbs” in our diet.

-- They absorb slowly
+- Absorb slowly

-- They are easy on your blood sugar
+- Are easy on your blood sugar

 This is especially true for the group called the anaerobic protective bacteria.
 Resistant starch is fuel for these bacteria, those which are not typically as influenced by probiotic supplements.